dbb/beratyr/ob/leveling.md

 Also, be sure to periodically check the inventory of alchemy vendors for upgraded equipment (e.g. after your alchemy skill passes 25, you can buy Apprentice equipment and sell your Novice equipment).

+#### Conjuration

+Hotkey *Summon Skelton*, one or more *Bound [armor]* spells, and *Bound Dagger*.
+Summon the skeleton, conjure your armor, then repeatedly conjure and sheath the dagger.
+Once the skeleton and armor disappear, start the process over.

+When you run out of magicka, just wait for `1` hour.

+Conjuration can be leveled in tandem with other skills.
+For example, you could attack conjured creatures with bound weapons to level your melee skills, or you could use bound armor when levelling your light armor skill.
+Just be careful with your counts.

+#### Mysticism

+Hold the Block button and repeatedly cast the *Minor Detect Life* spell.
+Mysticism is relatively easy.

 ### Willpower Skills

+#### Alteration

+Hold Block and cast the *Protect* (shield 5% on self) spell.
+Quite easy to level.

+#### Destruction

+Go to Peryite's Shrine (where you will also be levelling your melee skills) and cast *Flare* on the followers.
+The *Entropic Touch* spell is actually better, but you'll have to buy it at the Mage's Guild in Skingrad.

+#### Restoration

+One of the **hardest** skills to level, and certainly the hadest of the magic skills.
+Hold Block and repeatedly cast the *Minor Respite* spell.
+I usually only level one point and train for `2`.

 ### Agility Skills